AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 ### Visualization

-You can control visual appearance of grid lines using {api:anychart.grids.Linear#stroke}stroke(){api} method.
+You can control visual appearance of grid lines using {api:anychart.core.grids.Linear#stroke}stroke(){api} method.
 Full information on lines settings can be found in [lines tutorial](../Appearance_Settings/Lines_Settings).

 ```
   var grid = chart.grid();